cseferlis/OMDSMod4/README.md

    ```

 6. **Deploying Resources in Azure**:

+This command will use a predefined template to create resources as required for the assignment.

-   - Use the following command, replacing placeholders with the actual resource group name, template, and parameter file paths:
+   - Use the following command, replacing placeholders marked with <resource-group-name>, <path-to-template.json>, and <path-to-parameters.json> using the actual resource group name, template, and parameter file paths for your environment:
    ```bash
    az deployment group create --resource-group <resource-group-name> --template-file <path-to-template.json> --parameters @<path-to-parameters.json>
    ```